mdhuria6/DeepDoodle/README.md

 ```

 ### 5. (Optional) Place sample images
-Put some sample images `sample-panel-<i>.png` in the `/output/panels` folder if you want to test the UI with static images.
+Put some sample images `sample-panel-<i>.png` in the `output/panels/` folder if you want to test parts of the UI or pipeline with static images.

 ### 6. Run the Streamlit app
 ```bash